KAJA-MOIDEEN/KAJA-MOIDEEN/README.md

 # Hi there, I'm kaja 👋

-Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in Full Stack Development.
-I love building robust and dynamic web applications using the latest technologies.
+**I'm a passionate developer with a keen interest in Full Stack Development.
+I love building robust and dynamic web applications using the latest technologies.**

 ## 🔭 Current Focus